 - Black vs. Black: Enemy Civil War, Warhammer 40,000.
 If handled poorly, tends to lead to Darkness-Induced Audience Apathy due to it being impossible to root for anyone in the story.

-- Blue vs. Orange: A story where one of the sides is not so much good/evil/neutral as alien or just bizarre.
+- Blue vs. Orange: A story where one or more of the sides is not so much good/evil/neutral as alien or just bizarre.
 May use Otherness Tropes.

 Also not to be confused with Red vs. Blue